matt-neave/matt-neave.github.io/posts/post5.md

 # Proximity Chat in Godot

 There has been a recent trend in multiplayer games, where a proximity-based voice chat is a core feature within the main game loop.
-Two examples of this include [Lethal Company](link) and [](link).
+Two examples of this include [Lethal Company](https://en.wikipedia.org/wiki/Lethal_Company) and [Lockdown Protocol](https://en.wikipedia.org/wiki/Lockdown).
 I thought it would be an interesting exercise to look into how proximity chat can be implemented in Godot, and now I will share how to setup proximity chat in Godot.

 ## Introduction to the Nodes